 - the ability of the patient to understand and act on their communication

-- their own ability to understand what the patient is trying to communicate
+- their ability to understand what the patient is trying to communicate

 Others - non-professional

 The rehabilitation professional will need to communicate with family members and friends.
-I will not discuss communicating with other people who may be involved, such as work colleagues.
+I will refrain from discussing communication with other people who may be involved, such as work colleagues.

 The first influence to mention, again, is stress.
-Both in the acute phase, as a result of a sudden change and the associated uncertainty, and in the later phases, because of the stress of providing long-term care and support, families can be quite stressed.
+Both in the acute phase, as a result of a sudden change and the associated uncertainty, and in the later stages, families can be pretty stressed because of the stress of providing long-term care and support.
 This will affect their ability to take on new information.
-They may also have strong expectations, that will influence their ability and readiness to take on some ideas.
+They may also have strong expectations that will influence their ability and readiness to take on some ideas.

-Some families are themselves dysfunctional, with poor relationship between different groups and/or with the patient and these factors may make it more difficult for a healthcare professional to communicate.
+Some families are dysfunctional, with poor relationships between different groups and with the patient, which may make it more difficult for a healthcare professional to communicate.

-Third, family members themselves may have an condition affecting their communication.
+Third, family members themselves may have a condition affecting their communication.

 Others - professionals

-The third group that the rehabilitation professional will be communicating with is other professionals – in the home team, in other rehabilitation teams, in healthcare, and further afield in other organisations and services.
+The third group that the rehabilitation professional will be communicating with is other professionals – in the home team, rehabilitation teams, healthcare, and other organisations and services.
 A different set of factors need to be considered.

-First, professionals from outside the ‘home team’ may have a very different understanding of rehabilitation (even if working in healthcare), may use different jargon and not know rehabilitation jargon, may know nothing about the condition, and may have a different culture or ethos in relation to patient care.
-The rehabilitation professional needs to explore the assumptions made by and the expectations of other professionals, and to adapt their communication to the audience.
+First, professionals from outside the ‘home team’ may have a very different understanding of rehabilitation (even if working in healthcare), may use other jargon and not know rehabilitation jargon, may not know anything about the condition and may have a different culture or ethos concerning patient care.
+The rehabilitation professional needs to explore the assumptions and expectations of other professionals and adapt their communication to the audience.

-Second, and conversely, the other profession may use jargon, and may make assumptions about the patient or about the rehabilitation professional.
-Consequently the rehabilitation professional will need to check what is being said, and be prepared to ask for clarification.
-Further, they need to make explicit all the assumptions that they have, so that the other professional can adapt what they say.
+Second, and conversely, the other profession may use jargon and make assumptions about the patient or the rehabilitation professional.
+Consequently, the rehabilitation professional will need to check what is being said and be prepared to ask for clarification.
+Further, they need to make explicit their assumptions so that the other professional can adapt what they say.

-The behaviours required in this capability all relate to:
+The behaviours required in this capability all relate to the following:

 At the same time, they also relate to the use of all methods needed to improve communication, including (for example) non-verbal cues, altering the physical environment, and providing an emotional atmosphere appropriate to the situation.

 These behaviours can be learned.
-It is interesting that, for example, training in general practice and in psychiatry both involve formal training in and feedback on communication.
-I am not aware of video-recorded interviews being used to train rehabilitation professionals in communicating better, despite the importance of communication.
+It is interesting that, for example, training in general practice and psychiatry involves formal training and feedback on communication.
+I am unaware of video-recorded interviews being used to train rehabilitation professionals to communicate better, despite the importance of communication.

 Some indicative behaviours expected of an expert rehabilitation professional with this capability are:

-- active listening and adapting their communication style to the patient and family, so as to be clear and effective in their own communication;
+- active listening and adapting their communication style to the patient and family to be clear and effective in their communication;

-- identifying any barriers to communication, such as impaired hearing, cognition. or speech, and then adapting communication to overcome the barrier as much as possible;
+- identifying any barriers to communication, such as impaired hearing and cognition. or speech, and then adapting communication to overcome the obstacle as much as possible;

 - using, as needed, non-verbal, technologically-assisted and other adaptive techniques to improve communication;